kamiyo/sycpiano/README.md

 # The official web page of pianist Sean Chen.

-It is an [express](http://expressjs.com/) app with a PostgreSQL database, with the express app serving very little HTML.
-In fact, most of the app is on the client, built with [react](https://facebook.github.io/react/) and bundled with [webpack](https://webpack.github.io/).
-Use [yarn](https://yarnpkg.com/en/) for package management.
-Code is in [typescript](https://www.typescriptlang.org/) and [less](http://lesscss.org/).
+This website backend is an [express](http://expressjs.com/) app with a PostgreSQL database.
+The frontend is built with [react](https://facebook.github.io/react/) and bundled with [webpack](https://webpack.github.io/).
+Use [yarn](https://yarnpkg.com/en/) or npm for package management.
+Code is in [typescript](https://www.typescriptlang.org/) and styling is done by [emotion](https://github.com/emotion-js/emotion).
+Admin of the database is administered by [ForestAdmin](https://github.com/ForestAdmin).

 ## Getting Started
-Make sure at least version 8.4.0 of Node.js is installed.
+Make sure at least version 12.4.0 of Node.js is installed.
 After you've cloned the repository and have navigated to the project root, run:
 ```
 $ yarn